oeg-upm/chowlk_spec/_includes/abstract.md

 ## Abstract
-This document describes the Chowlk specification, a set of recomendations for ontology diagrams representation.
+This document describes the Chowlk visual notation, a set of recomendations for ontology diagrams representation.